How Exoskeletons are Changing Robotics in Construction

-The robotic invention of exoskeletons are here to stay.
+The robotic invention of exoskeletons is here to stay.
 It’s taken a few decades to get to this point, but the introduction of these powerful machines into the industry in a more streamlined and acceptable way marks another major shift for the future of construction.
 Most of it good, some of it great, and all of it really cool.

 What Is An Exoskeleton?